wp-staging/wp-staging/readme.txt

 There are noticeable differences like the PHP version or the server your website is running under.
 Still, even such non-obvious settings like the amount of RAM or the CPU performance can lead to unexpected results on your production website.

 There are dozens of other reasons why a local test website will never mimic the production site server.
-That's why a successful local test is no guarantee that the site will run in the production environment as expected.
+That's why a successful local test or backup site is no guarantee that the site will run in the production environment as expected.

-That is where WP STAGING comes into play...
+That is where WP STAGING shows its strengths...
 Site cloning, backup, and staging site creation simplified.
 WordPress cloning on an enterprise-ish level!

 == Frequently Asked Questions ==